Course Offerings

 Deposition Skills

-Henry L. Hecht, Peter Gruenberger, and other members of The Hecht Training Group offer practical one- to-two day workshops that combine simulations, lectures, and demonstrations to teach deposition techniques at different skill levels.
+Henry Hecht, David Sonenshein, and other members of The Hecht Training Group offer practical one- to-two day workshops that combine simulations, lectures, and demonstrations to teach deposition techniques at different skill levels.

 FORMAT